beshrkayali/pof/README.md

 A tool that helps you fix common errors usually reported by `msgfmt` when compiling textual translation (po files) to binary messages (mo files).

-The tool can take care of matching linebreak issues at the beginning and ending of source and translation strings, additionally it fixes improperly escaped characters in translation strings.
+The tool can take care of a few issues for now, like matching linebreak issues at the beginning and ending of source and translation strings, it can also fix improperly escaped characters in translation strings.

-The tool will print a report of syntax errors that couldn't be fixed, in a way a little more readable than default msgfmt.
+A report of other syntax errors that couldn't be fixed will be printed at the end, in a structure way a bit more readable than `msgfmt`.

 ```bash
 % pof ~/django.po